ishwar00/bakugo/doc/bakugo_spec.md

 A variable's value is retrieved by referring to the variable in an _expression_; it is the most recent value _assigned_ to the variable.
 If a variable has not yet been assigned a value, its value is the _zero value_ for its type.

-## Types
+# Types

-A type determines a set of values together with operations and methods specific to those values.
+A type determines a set of values together with operations specific to those values.
 A type may be denoted by a _type name_, if it has one.

 ```
 Type      = TypeName | "(" Type ")" .